bionicdl-sustech/DeepClawBenchmark/Documents/Jigsaw_task/task_description.md

 # Result
 In each experiment, we record the results of the functions and task.
 The metrics of each function and full task are showed below.
-- IoU, Intersection over Union
+- IoU, Intersection over Union, an overlap ratio between the predicted bounding box and ground truth bounding box

 ![](./IoU.png)

+**Recall**: TP/(TP+FN) = True position /(All real positive)
+**Precision**: TP/(TP+FP) = True position /(All predicted positive)

+where TP is Ture positive, TN is True negative, FP is False positive,FN is False negative
-- AP, The AP summarises the shape of the precision/recall curve, and is defined as the mean precision at a set of eleven equally spaced recall levels [0,0.1,...,1]:
+- AP, The AP summarises the shape of the precision/recall curve, and is defined as the mean precision at a set of eleven equally spaced recall levels [0,0.1,...,1],here r is recall:

 ![](./AP.png)

-- sucess rate, xxxxx
+- success rate, this met

 - time, xxxx